natekimball/stochastic_processes/README.md

 # stochastic_processes

-Python programs for solving Markov Chain problems.
+Python programs for solving Markov Chain, Hidden Markov Model, and other problems.

 ## Solving Irreducible Markov Chain for the Stationary Distribution